massibrevo/UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini.github.io/README.md

 # UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini

 This project has been developed in agreement with Voi Technology.
-S.L.; the tools and frameworks used have been previously agreed by both university and company.
+S.L.; the tools and frameworks used have been previously agreed by both university and the company.

 In this notebook I assamble a dataset and train a custom YOLOv5 model to recognise Voi e-scooters parked in the streets of Milan.